Skip to content

 That includes the functions, lists, dicts, classes, modules, a running function (instance of function definition), everything.
 In the CPython, it would mean there is an underlying struct variable for each object.

-In python's current execution context, all the variables are stored in a dict.
+In Python's current execution context, all the variables are stored in a dict.
 It'd be a string to object mapping.
 If you have a function and a float variable defined in the current context, here is how it is handled internally.

 >>> float_number=42.0